DASISH/jmd-scripts/README.md

 jmd-scripts
 ===========

 This repository contains scripts and documentation relevant to the workflow of the Joint Metadata Domain (task 5.4).
-The intention is that eventually the documentation here would be sufficient to replicate the implementation completely.
-(We're not quite there yet...)
+For replication of the web portal, please refer to the installation instruction in the doc directory.

 The JMD's workflow comprises three stages, as illustrated below: